-Few brands have managed to embed themselves so deeply into American culture as Dunkin’ Donuts.
-Founded in 1950 in Quincy, Massachusetts, Dunkin’ grew from a regional coffee and donut shop into a global powerhouse.
-Its advertising slogans have played a crucial role in shaping this identity.
-More than catchy phrases, Dunkin’s slogans captured the essence of convenience, routine, and cultural belonging.
+Few brands have managed to embed themselves so deeply into the fabric of American daily life as Dunkin' Donuts.
+Founded in 1950 in Quincy, Massachusetts, the chain grew from a humble regional coffee and donut shop into a global powerhouse with over 12,000 locations worldwide.
+Its success is not just a story of product quality and expansion strategy—it is also a story of advertising genius.

 📜 Early Years (1950s–1970s)